-When you print a map or a layout on a standard office printer or plotter, the colors you see on the page are typically made up of a mixture of cyan, magenta, yellow, and black dots of ink, in varying proportions.
-These four ink colors collectively are called CMYK, or process colors.
+When you print a map or a layout on a standard office printer or plotter, the colors you see on the page are typically made up of a mixture of cyan, yellow, magenta, and black dots of ink, in varying proportions.
+These four ink colors collectively are called CMYK or process colors.
 When you send your work to a print service provider to be output on a larger offset printing press, typically the same four inks, CMYK, are used.
-The CMYK model provides a wide array of colors, which are usually sufficient for most uses.
+The CMYK model provides a wide array of colors, which are typically sufficient for most uses.

 Understand spot colors

-Spot colors are stored in styles in ArcGIS Pro.
+Spot colors are stored in styles.
 You cannot convert an existing color into a spot color.
 Do not confuse the name of the color style item with the actual spot color name.
-When a color is applied to a symbol from a style, no reference is maintained back to the style.
-Instead, the entire color definition is copied into the symbol.
-You can rename the color style item if you must, but be sure to preserve the actual spot color name within the style item.
+When a color is applied to a symbol from a style, the operation is by value, meaning that no reference is maintained back to the style.
+The entire color definition is copied into the symbol.
+You can rename the color style item if you must, but preserve consistency in the spot color name.

 Tint and transparency in spot colors

 In addition to the main properties of a spot color, name and alternative color, spot colors can also have a tint and a transparency.

 When a spot color is applied to a symbol, you may want only a percentage of the ink used to get a lighter version of the color than when the ink is laid down in a solid coat on the page.
 Just like in process color, a screen is used to get an arrangement of small dots of the spot color ink to achieve this tint.
 Specify the relative amount of ink (the darkness) by setting a tint value percent on the spot color.
 Tint can be specified when the spot color is defined as a style item, and it can be modified when you apply the spot color to a symbol.